troy-wu/BlackjackGame/README.md

 4. You can Hit, which adds the Card to your hand, or Stand.
 5. Once the round is over, you can press the save button which saves the balance stored

+#### Phase 4: Task 3
+Looking back at the design structure of this project, there are flaws that I would change given the time.

+Firstly, the Game class has very low cohesion.
+It not only contains all the game logic of blackjack, but it also contains the user interface and interaction.
+What I would do is separate those two into two separate classes.
+I would put the logic class in the model package and the interface class in the UI package.
+Another change I would do is simply refactor the Round Class into the model package as it is much more fitting as the model rather than the UI Package.
+I could also potentially split the PlayArea class into multiple JPanel classes to add more modularity and increase cohesion in my program.
 #### Citations

 persistence package, including JSONWriter and JSONReader is based on code from https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git